 Unfortunately, auto repairs and maintenance are unavoidable aspects of vehicle ownership.
-Much as we'd like to neglect our vehicles and drive them forever without ever having to spend a dollar on maintenance or repairs, all vehicles require a certain amount of preventive maintenance.
+All vehicles require a certain amount of preventive maintenance.
 And sometimes, in spite of our best efforts to maintain our vehicles, things wear out, break or fail.

 Your car won't start, or it suddenly dies in the middle of nowhere.
 A warning light comes on.
 Something is leaking out of your car.
 It's making a funny smell or unusual noises.
 Maybe the engine overheated.
 The battery died.
 The transmission won't do anything when you put it in Drive or Reverse.
 The air conditioner isn't blowing cold air.
 The heater isn't blowing any heat.
 The engine feels rough, lacks power, surges or is getting horrible fuel mileage.
 Your vehicle failed an emissions test.
 Lots of different things can go wrong with engines, transmissions, brakes, cooling systems, electrical systems, air conditioners, tires, chassis parts and all the power accessories on today's vehicles, and lots of things can prevent your vehicle from starting, running properly or passing an emissions test.
 So when bad things happen, you need good repair advice.
 That's probably why you're visiting this website.
 You need repair help.

 For those who have some mechanical ability, a little automotive know-how and some basic hand tools, doing your own auto repairs and maintenance can usually save you 50 percent or more over what it usually costs to take your vehicle to a repair facility and pay someone else to do the work.
 The trouble is many people who would like to save money by doing their own repairs and maintenance lack the know-how, the tools, the automotive expertise, the time or the physical ability to do it.